 Framework of the MOBILIZE project

-The project has four phases, see Figure 1.
+The MOBILIZE project has been structured into several key phases, as illustrated in Figure 1.

 Figure 1 Overall framework for developing and evaluating complex interventions

-The project has four phases, see Figure 1.
+The MOBILIZE project has been structured into several key phases, as illustrated in Figure 1.

 Figure 1 Overall framework for developing and evaluating complex interventions